bazjo/radiosonde_hardware/README.md

 # GPS
 ![GPS](__used_asset__/gps_sch.png?raw=true "GPS")

 The GPS module [UBX-6010](__used_asset__/gps_datasheet.pdf?raw=true) `U302` is connected to the MCU via a UART.
 Apart from the discrete SAW filter and LNA, the circuitry corresponds essentially to the typical application.
-The IC is not recommended for new designs.

 # Radio
 ![Radio](__used_asset__/radio_sch.png?raw=true "Radio")

 The radio interface is a one-chip solution with the [Si4032](https://www.silabs.com/documents/public/data-sheets/Si4030-31-32.pdf) `U401`, which is connected to the MCU via SPI.
-Worth mentioning are the secondary, unused antenna pad and two  tracks at TX and XOUT, which purpose is currently unidentified.
+Worth mentioning are the secondary, unused antenna pad and a track at TX, which purpose is currently unidentified.

+The clock for the IC is provided from the oscillitator odf the GPS module, which is however only 26 MHz, it should be 30 MHz.
+This is not yet added to the schematic.

 Two of the three GPIO pins are used.
 GPIO1 switches the N-channel MOSFETS to heat the reference.
 GPIO2 has not yet been identified.

-The IC is not recommended for new designs.

 # Interface
 ![Interface](__used_asset__/interface_sch.png?raw=true "Interface")